dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 I hate this.
 I fucking hate this.
 I'm not the most articulate, eloquent speaker.
 And sometimes, the things I say can be misinterpreted.
 However, **each workplace bully** that I've worked with has **sought to misinterpret what I've said in group settings.**  *Manipulative people are very, very good at discovering double meanings -- **they have to be, to discover situations where plausible deniability can be applied!!** *

 In some cases, I would try to explain something: an idea, a well-meaning critique on something.
 In nearly every case, it was something that should have been interpreted properly, but may have needed more explaining.
-The workplace bully would dicover that he could intentionally misinterpret what I had to say and then twist it around.
+The workplace bully would discover ways  he could intentionally misinterpret what I had to say and then twist it around.
 What usually results is that everyone else becomes confused -- did he really mean *that*?
 After this happens like 15 times, can you really say it's a coincidence?!?

 In my case, as I'm a fairly quiet person, I would have to stand up for myself and correct this person.
 But you're lucky if someone sets the frame of conversation around you.
 They may set the frame before you're introduced to the conversation.
 The frame of conversation is difficult to describe, but it basically describes everyone's shared context behind a conversation.